Julsgaard/LinkedIn-Extractor/README.md

 - Only scrape public profiles or those you have permission to access
 - Add delays between requests (use `time.sleep()` in batch operations)
 - Respect LinkedIn's rate limits
-- Consider using the HTML parsing method for personal/educational use
+- This tool is for educational and personal use only

 ⚠️ **Rate Limiting**: LinkedIn may throttle or block repeated automated requests.
 The scraper includes:
 - User-agent spoofing